Four Seasons Hotel Toronto

 192 W. Adelaide St., Old Toronto

-The Toronto outpost of Soho House is in a three-story, 1830's Georgian building—referred to by locals as the Bishop’s Block—and perfectly embodies the intimate, clubby vibe for which the Soho House group is best known.
-Conveniently adjacent to the Shangri-La Hotel, members can partake in the luxurious pool and gym facilities next door—if they can peel themselves away from the warm familiarity of the clubhouse.
-The interior is eclectic but sophisticated, the cool mint drawing room is punctuated with overstuffed sofas, a roaring fireplace, and wood-paneling—it's the perfect spot to tuck in for an afternoon.
+The Toronto outpost of Soho House is in a three-story, 1830s Georgian building—referred to by locals as the Bishop’s Block—and perfectly embodies the intimate, clubby vibe for which the Soho House group is best known.
+It's conveniently adjacent to the Shangri-La Hotel, and members can use the luxurious pool and gym facilities next door—if they can peel themselves away from the warm familiarity of the clubhouse.
+The interior is eclectic but sophisticated: The cool-mint drawing room is punctuated with overstuffed sofas, a roaring fireplace, and wood paneling—it's the perfect spot to tuck in for an afternoon.